ratschlab/spladder/README.md

 License and Disclaimer
 ----------------------

-All licensing information can be found in the LICENSE file.
+All licensing information can be found in the COPYRIGHT file.

 Documentation
 -------------

 This README provides a quick walk-through of a basic SplAdder run.
-For further reading, please consider the file DOCS.
+For further reading, please consider the file DOCUMENTATION.

 The SplAdder executable *spladder.sh* can be found in the bin directory.
 Invoking the executable without any parameters will print a description of the